Schwerte (Ruhr) station

 Schwerte station is a through station in the town of Schwerte in the German state of North Rhine-Westphalia.
 The station was opened with the section of the Hagen–Hamm railway between Hagen and Holzwickede, opened by the Bergisch-Märkische Railway Company (Bergisch-Märkische Eisenbahn-Gesellschaft, BME) on 1 April 1867.
 It has six platform tracks and it is classified by Deutsche Bahn as a category 4 station.

 The station is served by the Rhein-Münsterland-Express (RE 7) between Krefeld and Rheine, the Maas-Wupper-Express (RE 13) between Venlo and Hamm, the Sauerland-Express (RE 17) between Hagen and Warburg or Kassel-Wilhelmshöhe and the Ardey-Bahn (RB 53) between Dortmund and Iserlohn, each hourly.
+In the 2026 timetable, the following services stop at the station: